-&lt;sup>16We build on earlier georeferenced datasets that cover Africa, the Tropical Andes, and the Mekong Delta for fewer years only (BenYishay et al. 2016, Dreher et al. 2019).
+16We build on earlier georeferenced datasets that cover Africa, the Tropical Andes, and the Mekong Delta for fewer years only (BenYishay et al. 2016, Dreher et al. 2019).
 Note that we exclude all suspended and cancelled projects as well as projects that reached the (non-binding) pledge stage or (binding) official commitment stage but never reached implementation or completion during the period of study (2000-2014).

-&lt;sup>17We exclude all projects with precision codes between 5 and 9 from the regression analysis below.
+17We exclude all projects with precision codes between 5 and 9 from the regression analysis below.
 Such projects (e.g., country-wide projects) were not able to be geocoded with a sufficient level of spatial precision to be included in the regional-level data.

-&lt;sup>18Note that the point-based method used to geocode these projects is not designed to measure the exact linear path of transportation infrastructure.
+18Note that the point-based method used to geocode these projects is not designed to measure the exact linear path of transportation infrastructure.
 This implies that one cannot 'connect the dots' and look for effects alongside the roads, railways etc. However, it is useful for measuring the effects within treated subnational regions as we do in the present paper.

-&lt;sup>19For comparison, the Africa-specific data provided in Dreher et al. (2019) include 1,650 projects across 2,969 locations in the 2000-2012 period.
-Note that, in contrast to our dataset, they do not cover projects that have not (yet) reached implementation stage.
+19For comparison, the Africa-specific data provided in Dreher et al. (2019) include 1,650 projects across 2,969 locations in the 2000-2012 period.
+Note that, in contrast to our dataset, they also cover